Was Kavanaugh Accuser Almost Raped By His Doppelgänger? A New Theory Emerges

 Earlier this week, Whelan tweeted "By one week from today, I expect that Judge Kavanaugh will have been clearly vindicated on this matter.
 Specifically, I expect that compelling evidence will show his categorical denial to be truthful.
 There will be no cloud over him."

-Here is his theory:
+Here is Whelan's theory:

 Dr. Ford may well have been the victim of a severe sexual assault by someone 36 years ago.
 Her allegations are so vague as to such basic matters as when and where that it is impossible for Judge Kavanaugh to *prove* his innocence.— Ed Whelan (@EdWhelanEPPC) September 20, 2018

-Note: Update: Whelan has now apologized for outing Garrett, though he has not retracted his theory.
-Update: Ford, who has had trouble remembering specifics about the alleged encounter, dismissed Whelan’s theory in a statement late Thursday according to the Washington Post: "I knew them both, and socialized with" the other classmate, Ford said, adding that she had once visited him in the hospital.
-"There is zero chance that I would confuse them."